cederom/OrangeADE/README.md

 ## License

-OrangeADA is released under the "new" 3-Clause BSD license.
+OrangeADE is released under the "new" 3-Clause BSD license.
 See the [LICENSE](LICENSE) file for more details.

 ## ChangeLog